-Prior programming experience in any object-oriented language and familiarity with HTML is assumed.
-Distance students must have access to an Intel-based Mac running Mac OS X Snow Leopard version 10.6.4 or later.
+CSCI E-52, or the equivalent.
+Distance students must have access to an Intel-based Mac running Lion (Mac OS X 10.7.3 or later).
 Local students will have access to Macs on campus as needed.

 Expectations

 Students are expected to attend or watch all lectures and sections and to submit all projects.